hacoo/AutoDockCuda/README.md

 # AutoDockCuda

 AutoDockCuda is a GPU accelerated impementation of Autodock 4.2.6, using Nvidia CUDA.
 It requires CUDA-capable hardware to run.
+It was developed by students at Portland State University as part of CS510 - Accelerated Computing with GPUs, APUs and FPGAs, under Prof. Karen Karavanic.

 AutoDockCuda is not complete, and should NOT be used in research.